Abortion in Georgia (U.S. state): Judicial history

 After HB 481 was passed in May 2019, the American Civil Liberties Union, Planned Parenthood, and the Center for Reproductive Rights sued the state and sought an injunction against enforcement of the ban before it would go into effect in January 2020.
 The case was heard in the United States District Court for the Northern District of Georgia under Judge Steve C. Jones.
 Jones ruled in favor of the injunction to block enforcement in his decision in October 2019, stating "By banning pre-viability abortions, H.B.
 481 violates the constitutional right to privacy, which, in turn, inflicts per se irreparable harm on Plaintiffs."

-The Georgia Supreme Court on November 23, 2022 reinstated the state’s ban on abortions for fetal process after 6 weeks of pregnancy.
+The Georgia Supreme Court on November 23, 2022, reinstated the state's ban on abortions after approximately 6 weeks of gestation (3 weeks of pregnancy).
+The limit is when embryonic cardiac-cell activity is detected via ultrasound.
+On October 24, 2023, considering a challenge to the ban, the Georgia Supreme Court upheld the ban and sent the case back to Fulton County Superior Court, which on September 30, 2024 ruled the ban unconstitutional and permanently enjoined it.
+Fulton Superior Judge Robert McBurney struck down the law and ruled that it violated the state constitution.
+However, on October 7, the Georgia Supreme Court reinstated the ban, effective immediately, while the court considered an appeal.

 Statistics

 In the period between 1972 and 1974, the state had an illegal abortion mortality rate per million women aged 15–44 of between 0.1 and 0.9.
 In 1990, 796,000 women in the state faced the risk of an unintended pregnancy.
 In 2010, the state had eight publicly funded abortions, of which all eight were federally funded.
 In 2014, 49% of adults said in a poll by the Pew Research Center that abortion should be illegal in all or most cases with 48% believing it should be legal.

 According to a 2020 study, the 22-week law reduced the number of abortions after 21 weeks.